 “Only if I could get my Didi back,” I said, smiling meekly.

-Intentionally causing physical harm or advances to a child below the age of 18 years is child abuse.
+Intentionally causing physical harm or making sexual advances toward a child below the age of 18 years is child abuse.

 If a child tells you that they are being touched inappropriately by someone, you need to immediately confront the person who is causing them harm and get them to the police.
 Help your child get over this trauma in the early years by taking them to see a psychologist.